Keats/vincentprouillet/content/articles/making-a-django-rest-framework-template.md

 - [django-extensions](https://github.com/django-extensions/django-extensions): adds some useful management commands
 - [coverage](http://nedbatchelder.com/code/coverage/): measures code coverage
 - [factory-boy](https://factoryboy.readthedocs.org/en/latest/): my library of choice to create objects in tests, I go more into details in my article [Python testing: Factory Boy or Model Mommy](http://vincent.is/using-factory-boy-or-model-mommy/)
+- [flake8](https://flake8.readthedocs.org): ensures code quality, respect of pep8 and other nice things, it can easily be installed as a git/mercurial hook

 ## Install
 You will need Postgres installed and the following libs (for ubuntu/debian, for others systems look in your package managers).